anto31ad/experimental-api/README.md

 # Experimental API

-## Goal
+## Purpose and goals

+This is the graduation project for my Bachelor degree.

-The goal of the project is to create an API framework with the following features:
+The long term goal of the project is to create an API framework with the following features:

 - ease in plugging ML systems
 - ability to serve ML systems over the web